 Interested in achieving a healthy, beautiful smile?
 Congratulations!
 There are many different orthodontic treatments that you can choose from.
 Clear braces and Invisalign are two popular choices for those who want to straighten their teeth without the aesthetics of traditional braces.
-This article will compare these two treatment options to decide which is best for your own needs.

 What are Clear Braces?

 Clear braces are a fixed orthodontic appliance that use transparent or tooth-colored wires and brackets to straighten teeth.
 These clear appliances may be the best option for people who want their braces to be less noticeable when they smile, talk, and eat.
 Clear braces use traditional metal wire ligatures to hold the arch wires in place.
 These ligatures are typically made from a colorless thermoplastic material that is less visible than standard metal wire ligatures.

 Clear braces are an excellent option for people who want to straighten their teeth in a less visible way when compared to traditional braces.
 The colorless materials used are less noticeable than traditional metal wire.
 This can be a big reason why many choose clear braces.

 Cons of Clear Braces